JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### initializeIntelliJPlugin
 {#tasks-initializeintellijplugin}

-Initializes the Gradle IntelliJ Plugin and performs various checks, like if the plugin is up to date.
+Initializes the Gradle IntelliJ Plugin and performs various checks, like if the plugin is up-to-date.

 ### instrumentCode
 {#tasks-instrumentcode}

-The following attributes help you to tune instrumenting behaviour in `instrumentCode { ... }` block.
+The following attributes help you to tune instrumenting behavior in the `instrumentCode { ... }` block.

 #### ideaDependency